 2. For organizations: Audit your organization’s cloud security posture

-The cloud is a double-edged sword.
-It makes it easier for people to collaborate and stay productive, but at the same time those aspects can also provide security blind spots which sophisticated threat actors can leverage to exfiltrate data.
-As organizations deploy more cloud apps, they need a unified strategy that can protect data across all these different environments.
-Here are three questions to ask to see if your organization can protect against cloud threats:
+While the cloud makes it easier for an organization’s employees to collaborate and stay productive, those aspects can also provide security blind spots which sophisticated threat actors can leverage to exfiltrate data.
+As organizations deploy more cloud apps, a unified strategy and approach to protect data across these different environments should be front of mind.

 - Do you have visibility into the misconfigurations across your various cloud apps?